sharoonthomas/sharoonthomas.github.io/content/technology/pytest-and-webtest-for-nereid.rst

 Transactions through fixtures
 `````````````````````````````

-A common setup and teardown in every test is the starting and stopping of
+A common setup and teardown pattern in every test is the starting and stopping
-a tryton transaction. pytest offers a way to write fixtures for tests that
+of a tryton transaction. pytest offers a way to write fixtures for tests that
 can be enfored to be auto used.

 .. code-block:: python